leanderkretschmer/redmine_calendar_subscription/README.md

 1. Open a shell to your Redmine's `#{RAILS_ROOT}/plugins/redmine_calendar_subscription` folder
 1. Update your git copy with `git pull`
-1. Update the database using the migrations: `redmine:plugins:migrate RAILS_ENV=production`
+1. Update the database using the migrations: `bundle exec rake redmine:plugins:migrate RAILS_ENV=production`
 1. Restart your Redmine

 ## Usage